CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Abstract

 \section{Abstract}

-We propose \textbf{CLIP-EBC}, the \textit{first fully CLIP-based model for accurate crowd density estimation}.
-While the CLIP model has demonstrated remarkable success in addressing recognition tasks such as zero-shot image classification, its potential for \emph{counting} has been largely unexplored due to the inherent challenges in transforming a regression problem, such as counting, into a recognition task.
-In this work, we investigate and enhance CLIP's ability to count, focusing specifically on the task of estimating crowd sizes from images.
-Existing classification-based crowd-counting frameworks have significant limitations, including the quantization of count values into bordering real-valued bins and the sole focus on classification errors.
-These practices result in label ambiguity near the shared borders and inaccurate prediction of count values.
-Hence, directly applying CLIP within these frameworks may yield suboptimal performance.
-To address these challenges, we first propose the \textbf{E}nhanced \textbf{B}lockwise \textbf{C}lassification (\textbf{EBC}) framework.
-Unlike previous methods, EBC utilizes integer-valued bins, effectively reducing ambiguity near bin boundaries.
-Additionally, it incorporates a regression loss based on density maps to improve the prediction of count values.
-Within our backbone-agnostic EBC framework, we then introduce \textbf{CLIP-EBC} to fully leverage CLIP's recognition capabilities for this task.
-Extensive experiments demonstrate the effectiveness of EBC and the competitive performance of CLIP-EBC.
-Specifically, our EBC framework can improve existing classification-based methods by up to 44.5\% on the UCF-QNRF dataset, and CLIP-EBC achieves state-of-the-art performance on the NWPU-Crowd test set, with an MAE of 58.2 and an RMSE of 268.5, representing improvements of 8.6\% and 13.3\% over the previous best method, STEERER.
-The code and weights will be made publicly available.
+We propose \textbf{CLIP-EBC}, the \textit{first fully CLIP-based model designed for accurate crowd density estimation}.
+Existing classification-based crowd counting frameworks face challenges when directly applied with CLIP.
+For instance, these methods quantize count values into bordering real-valued bins, which are inconsistent with CLIP's pretraining corpus.
+Besides, this quantization strategy also introduces label ambiguity near shared bin borders.
+To address these issues, we propose the \textbf{E}nhanced \textbf{B}lockwise \textbf{C}lassification (\textbf{EBC}) framework, which utilizes integer-valued bins and additionally incorporates a density-map-based loss to further improve count accuracy.
+Building on this backbone-agnostic framework, \textbf{CLIP-EBC} fully leverages CLIP’s recognition capabilities for crowd counting.
+Experiments show that EBC improves classification-based methods by up to 44.5\% in mean absolute error (MAE) on the UCF-QNRF dataset.
+Furthermore, CLIP-EBC achieves state-of-the-art performance on the NWPU-Crowd test set, with an MAE of 58.2, surpassing the previous best method by 8.6\%.
+Our code is available at {\url{https://github.com/Yiming-M/CLIP-EBC}}.